 The cool thing about most blogging platforms(such as wordpress) is that it makes search engine optimization really easy.
-In fact, most of the time you don’t even really need to know any code in order to implement these basic SEO tactics:
+In fact, most of the time you don’t even really need to know any code in order to implement these basic SEO tactics.
+And be sure to check out other ways to increase traffic to your yoga teacher website.

 Using keywords throughout your website content is essential for attracting traffic and customers.
-Search engines such as Google regularly crawl your website for content and then decide when they will show your website in search results based on a number of factors, including relevancy to the user’s search term.
-By having more keywords related to your subject matter, you’re showing search engines that you have relevant content and that users will benefit from finding your website.
+Search engines such as Google regularly browse through your website for topics and words to get an idea of what sort of stuff you talk about.
+Then decide who they will show your website to in the search results based on a number of factors.
+One factor is relevancy.

 But not just any keywords